chetan882777/task-manager/README.md

-# Go Todo REST API Example
+# Todo REST API Example
 A RESTful API example for simple todo application with NodeJS

 It is a just simple tutorial or example for making simple RESTful API with NodeJS using **express-js** (A nice npm library), **mongo-db** (An amazing NoSQL database) and **mongoose** (An ODT for mongo-db in NodeJS)